jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 3. Consistency between browsers for basic, modern semantic styling.
 If also 'outdated' elements can easily be included (like `<b>`), then include it.
 4. Consistent related basic style between elements.

-Further, for the developer experience, basic rules to ease styling is often needed:
+Further, for the developer experience, basic rules to ease styling are often needed:

 1. Normalizing elements for similar approach to restyle (including `form` related elements).
 2. General basic CSS rules that provides more intuitive behaviors when styling.

-It should only be implemented if it can done so safely, not causing side effects, e.g., through inheritance.
+It should only be implemented if it can be done so safely, not causing side effects (e.g., through inheritance).
 And, as mentioned, code that's too opinionated or styling that is often overwritten should be carefully considered.
 Also, when natural, CSS custom properties can be provided to make adjustments easier.

 *The up-to-date full breakdown of a resulting code draft follows.*

-## *Safer Default CSS*
+## *Default CSS*

-For the simplest of needs, browser default CSS has some flaws that needs correction: overflowing content should not be present out of the box and it should be prevented when styling; since the main content of the web is text, the simplest typographic needs should be upheld both for readability and further typographic improvements through style, and; simple inconsistencies disturbing usability and styling.
+For the simplest of needs, browser default CSS has flaws that needs correction:

+- overflowing content should not be present out of the box and it should be prevented when styling;
+- since the main content of the web is text, the simplest typographic needs should be upheld both for readability and further typographic improvements through style, and;
+- no default inconsistencies disturbing usability and styling.

 <Details>